NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If there are multiple unconditioned basements, they must all have the same value.

-If the dwelling unit has an unvented crawlspace, whether it is within the infiltration volume is entered in ``Enclosure/Foundations/Foundation/FoundationType/Crawlspace[Vented='false']``.
+If the dwelling unit has an unvented crawlspace, whether it is within the infiltration volume can be optionally entered in ``Enclosure/Foundations/Foundation/FoundationType/Crawlspace[Vented='false']``.

   ============================  =======  =====  ===========  ========  =======  ===============================================
   Element                       Type     Units  Constraints  Required  Default  Notes